-Twitch Tip 4: Two Twitch Clips and a Popping Cork
+Twitch Tip: Two Clips and a Popping Cork

-Twitch Clips allow us to switch lures fast.
-I demonstrate fast lure changes in seconds on this quick video here.
+Twitch Fish Clips allow you to switch lures fast.
+In this Twitch Tip of the Day I demonstrate quick lure changes in seconds on this short video here.

-One of the most efficient popping cork methods utilizes two Twitch Clips and one cork.
-This setup allows you to try a variety of offerings with your cork without cutting your leader for lure changes.
+One of the most efficient popping cork methods utilizes two Clips and one cork.
+This setup allows you to try multiple offerings with your cork without cutting your leader for lure changes.
 Plus you can abandon the cork and swap to different lures.

 I like a 7' Medium action spinning rod with a 2500 reel spooled with 20# braid.

 - Start by tying your main line to a Junior or Small Twitch Clip using a polymer knot.
 Here I'm using braid.
 I talk about knots for tying to clips here.

 - Now slide the popping cork eyelet on the clip.
 Here I'm using a Four Horseman Popping Cork.
 It's tough, loud and handmade in Louisiana.

 - Tie on a leader.
 I use 20-25# fluorocarbon being more abrasion resistant, harder for fish to see and less stretch vs mono-filament.